-Community Groups are a primary vehicle of discipleship at Centennial Church.
-They are the front lines for pastoral care where people are encouraging one another toward life centered on Christ.
+Community Groups are the primary vehicle of community at Centennial Church.
+They are the front lines for pastoral care where people are encouraging one another toward life centered on Jesus Christ.

 In the books of Acts, we read about the first Christians living a new way of life in a new community (Acts 2:42-47).
 We observe their devotion to at least three things: They were devoted to God’s Word, genuine community with other believers, and living missionally-focused lives.
 We believe that if our Community Groups are doing these three things they will be healthy, God-glorifying groups.

 They devoted themselves to the apostles’ teaching... (verse 42a)